UnofficialCrusaderPatch/UCP3-GUI/README.md

 ## Installation and Usage

-The GUI is currently work in progress, so there is no release at the moment.

-The first version will likely come in the form of an installer that takes care of the necessities.

 The support will include **at least** Windows 10/11, however, it should go down to Windows 8 and if possible even Windows 7.
-Linux and Mac will be considered after that and are in the realm of possibilities.

-This section will be restructured and extended once the first version is ready for release.
-(If we forget, please inform us :upside_down_face:.)
+Linux is supported too, see [here](https://github.com/UnofficialCrusaderPatch/UCP3-GUI/blob/main/LINUX.md).

 ## Contributing